ceituut/nQueen-genetic-algorithm/README.md

 3. Create your own strategy and pass your operation objects as parameters
 4. Run strategy and test it

-### How can i create my own operations ?
+### 🔷🔷 How can i create my own operations ?
 in [Operations](/Operations/) directory :
-* Create Parent Selection Operation : You are able to create your own parent selection class inside [ParentSelection.py](/Operations/ParentSelection.py)
+* __Create Parent Selection Operation :__ You are able to create your own parent selection class inside [ParentSelection.py](/Operations/ParentSelection.py)
 Your class should inherit form ParentSelection class and implement select() method.
 ```python
 class ParentSelection(abc.ABC) :